-As sports fans get ready for online sports betting to start in Maryland, let’s look at what to expect in terms of Maryland sports betting revenue.
+As sports fans get ready for Maryland sports betting to launch, let’s look at what to expect in terms of Maryland sports betting revenue.

 We’ll discuss the advantages and possible challenges ahead for the MD sports gambling market.
 We’ll also compare the state’s revenue projections to actual results from recent market launches elsewhere.

 Read on for an in-depth look at how the business of sports betting is shaping up in the Old Line State.

 MD Market Overview

 To grasp the potential of the Maryland sports gambling market here is some key context to keep in mind.

 State Population (2020 Census): 6,177,224